magento/devdocs/guides/v2.2/config-guide/prod/prod_deploy-over-tech.md

 This topic discusses technical details about implementing split deployment in Magento 2.2 and later.

 ## Configuration management
-To enable you to maintain the configuration of your development and production systems, we use the following override scheme.
+To enable you to syncrhonize and maintain the configuration of your development and production systems, we use the following override scheme.

 ![How configuration variable values are determined]({{ site.baseurl }}common/images/cloud_vars_flow-diagram.png){:width="550px"}